-• The quality of its research.
+- The relevance and quality of its research.

-• Its engagement in collaborative research with health and social care partners, academic institutions and industry.
+- Collaboratively engaging with health and social care partners, academic institutions and industry.

 Current research projects

 - Reducing time to appropriate emergency response in trauma incidents using smartphone video streaming from 999 callers: A feasibility Randomised Controlled Trial (SEE-IT)